 The majority of surplus County-owned lands are undevelopable or face significant development constraints due to property size, shape, access limitations, easements, adjacent uses, and/or remote location.
 A smaller subset of these surplus lands has the potential for affordable housing development.
 Mainly, these are small vacant lots within established neighborhoods that have the potential to be developed with a single-family home or a small multi-family structure (duplex, triplex, etc.).
 Additionally, existing homes occasionally come into County ownership through foreclosure, and may be suitable for affordable housing purposes.
+PREM posts online a listing of all County-owned surplus property; surplus being that for which the County has no existing or projected future need.

-Summary of AHAC Discussion: The limited supply and high cost of land pose a huge challenge to affordable development in Palm Beach County.
+Summary of AHAC Discussion:

+The limited supply and high cost of land pose a huge challenge to affordable development in Palm Beach County.
 The provision of surplus County lands for affordable housing has the potential for a significant positive impact on affordable housing supply.
 The list of surplus County land should be made accessible to developers so that private industry can determine if properties are viable for development.
 First preference should be given to not-for-profits that will maintain property affordable in perpetuity.
 It is not clear how to access the inventory or request land from the County.
-The CAH was provided with the County PPM that outlines the requirements and process for disposition of County owned real estate.
-The County needs to make the inventory widely and easily accessible by posting it online.
-The County might consider a proactive approach to disposition by actively marketing available properties to the development community, however, this may require a competitive selection process.
+The CAH was provided with the County PPM that outlines the requirements and process for disposition of County owned real estate, and PREM participated in CAH meetings to answer questions regarding County policies for property disposition.
+The CAH requested an inventory and mapping of all county owned land, not just those properties deemed surplus.
+PREM provided a listing of all 2,564 County-owned parcels and access to the GeoNav GIS application where detailed property information is contained.
+The CAH would like to know what plans the County is making to utilize these properties for housing and would like to make recommendations on the potential alternatives.
+The CAH urges the County to consider actively marketing available properties to the development community through a competitive selection process.
+Likewise, the School District of PBC should make available a similar inventory.

-AHAC Recommendation: The County should make available a regularly-updated inventory of surplus lands accessible online and offer a clear process for disposition so that private industry / not-for-profits can utilize available lands for the development of affordable and workforce housing.
+AHAC Recommendation: The County should make available online a regularly-updated inventory of all County-owned properties, and offer a clear process for disposition so that private industry and not-for-profit organizations can utilize available lands for the development of affordable and workforce housing.